WakiMak/trentent.github.io-forked/_posts/2015-04-09-install-64bit-windows-os-7-on-older-64bit-macs-2007-32bit-efi-white-macbook.md

 2) Shift-F10 into a command prompt.

-3) Format your hard drive/partition. Â Make sure you only have 1 partition. Â You may need to use diskpart, whenever I used the Windows Setup it created 2 partitions which causes 0xc000000f errors on startup because the BCD file is configured to look for [boot]pathtowim which doesn&#8217;t reside on the boot drive.
+3) Format your hard drive/partition. Â Make sure you only have 1 partition. Â You may need to use diskpart, whenever I used the Windows Setup it created 2 partitions which causes 0xc000000f errors on startup because the BCD file is configured to look for [boot]pathtowim which doesn't reside on the boot drive.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-DN0CuLfAyPk/VScDRzkbg8I/AAAAAAAAAxQ/E-hTLNluoek/s1600/FullSizeRender.jpg"><img src="http://1.bp.blogspot.com/-DN0CuLfAyPk/VScDRzkbg8I/AAAAAAAAAxQ/E-hTLNluoek/s1600/FullSizeRender.jpg" width="320" height="240" border="0" /></a>